-The search for the killers was so intense that a group of citizens nearly lynched some men caught during a burglary on December 27.
+The search for the killers was so intense that a group of citizens nearly lynched two men caught during a burglary on December 27.
 Police intervened to prevent any injury.
 A similar vigilante group chased a group of robbers in Brookline on December 28.
 Shots were fired in that case.
 None of the assailants were involved in Coghill’s murder.

 Under police questioning, Rush provided inculpatory information.
 He was also identified as Coghill’s killer by Officer Schwartz as well as Dormont burglary victims and witnesses.
 He subsequently provided a written confession.

 At trial, Rush repudiated his confession, claiming that he gave it in an effort to secure his own execution.
 He also offered witnesses placing him in the Hill District at the time of the killing.
-Confronted by eyewitness testimony and his own confession, Rush was convicted of first-degree murder on June 24, 1922, and sentenced to death on November 18, 1922.
+Confronted by eyewitness testimony and that confession, Rush was convicted of first-degree murder on June 24, 1922, and sentenced to death on November 18, 1922.

 On appeal, Rush challenged the admissibility of his confession.
 That challenge was rejected (Commonwealth v.
 Rush 277 Pa.
 419, 1923).

 His criminal career was not over.
 John Rush was arrested again in 1947, at age 58, for possession of a firearm and explosives that he planned to use in safe-cracking.
-He pleaded guilty and was returned to Western Penitentiary.
-He died there on June 18, 1960.
+He pleaded guilty and was returned to Western Penitentiary, where he died of cancer on June 18, 1960.
 He was 71 years old.